AhmadRaju007/Leetcode/README.md

 # Leetcode
 This project is aimed to store the easiest soltions possible to leetcode problems.

-It will also catagorize problems in different folders and sub folders.
+I will also try to catagorize problems in different folders and sub folders in future.
+You are cordially invited for contribution.

 Language: C++.